This article is designed to give you a simple workflow for mixing tracks in Logic Pro X.

-Once you’ve got your gain staging down, simply listen to what’s there, work the faders, and focus solely on balance.
-Fight the urge to dive straight into plugins and use them only to resolve issues that arise when balancing elements.
+Once you’ve got your gain staging down, simply listen to what’s there, work the faders, and focus solely on the act of balance.

 Mixing IS balancing.